 5. The First Raw Vegan Butterfinger Candy Bar

 Everyone loves a Butterfinger!
-But this version is totally raw, and not to mention vegan, gluten-free, and still full of creamy chocolate and crunchy peanut butter toffee.
-Plus, the best part about these Raw Vegan Butterfinger Candy Bars?
+But this version is totally raw, vegan, gluten-free, and still full of creamy chocolate and crunchy peanut butter toffee.
+Plus, the best part about Brandi Doming‘s Raw Vegan Butterfinger Candy Bars?
 They won’t have your dentist finding toffee shrapnel in your teeth weeks after Halloween!

 6. Raw Snickers

-Not only is this Raw Snickers bar absolutely gorgeous to look at, it also tastes incredibly similar to traditional Snickers bars.
+Not only is Judy Moosmueller‘s Raw Snickers bar gorgeous to look at, but it also tastes incredibly similar to traditional Snickers.
 It’s all there: the chocolate, the nougat, the caramel, and the peanuts … are you drooling yet?
 You can also eat these frozen for a variation on a Snickers ice cream bar.

 7. Raw Vegan Twix Bars With Banana Date Caramel

-Even though regular Twix bars don’t have a single banana molecule in them, these Raw Vegan Twix Bars With Banana Date Caramel are too good to pass up!
+Even though regular Twix bars don’t have a single banana molecule in them, Crazy Vegan Kitchen‘s Raw Vegan Twix Bars With Banana Date Caramel are too good to pass up!
 Sometimes it’s worth it to break tradition.

 8. Almond Joy Bars